 All Documentation required for currency of calibration and calibration requirements will be found at Alta Avionics, LLC.
 Proper documentation will be recorded in logbook labeled “Test Equipment Equivalency Log” and will be stored in main repair facility area for documentation and reference

-Alta Avionics, LLC reserves the right to use equivalent test equipment when deemed necessary..
+Alta Avionics, LLC reserves the right to use equivalent test equipment when deemed necessary.

 Procedures for the evaluation and suitability of equivalent test equipment are contained in the Repair Station’s Detailed Procedures Manual.